 Wastewater Plant Sewer Removal

 Very few people enjoy really dirty work.
-But a recent job in Louisville, Kentucky required special people who did not mind doing something a little dirty and unique to get the project finished.
-Also, special equipment with a number of capabilities were necessary, including IPM’s proprietary Diamond Wire Cutting systems.
+But a job in Louisville, Kentucky required special people who did not mind doing something a little dirty and unique to get the project finished.
+Special equipment with a number of capabilities were necessary, including IPM’s proprietary Diamond Wire Cutting systems.

 The Morris Forman Wastewater Plant required reconstruction on a sewer line.
 The project consisted of updating “live” sewer lines, striving to make more efficient pump systems at an upgraded headworks facility.